 Mahabalipuram is one of the most alluring seaside towns of south India.
 The treasure trove of UNESCO heritage sites, the place is a heaven for history lovers.
-Located just 60 km away from Chennai, Mahabalipuram is one of the most popular tourist destinations for city dwellers and also road trippers.
-People mainly consider the seaside town for a quick break from their mundane lifestyle.
-If you love indulging in the luxury hospitality on a beach facing property in Mahabalipuram, the Chariot Beach Resort is the perfect choice.
+Located just 60 km away from Chennai, Mahabalipuram is one of the most popular tourist destinations in India.
+Especially, the city dwellers and also road-trippers find it an ideal place for weekend getaways.

-Whether you want to spend the day wondering about the intriguing stone & rock carvings, monolithic rock structures, visiting historical sites, ancient temples, indulging in Ayurveda massages, and lazying around the beach, Mahabalipuram offers plenty of activities to make your holiday worthwhile.
+However, if you are fascinated by the stone & rock carvings, monolithic rock structures, visiting historical sites, ancient temples, etc, Mahabalipuram offers plenty to make your holiday worthwhile.

 One of the top places to visit in Mahabalipuram is the famous Shore Temples.
-Built in 7th century during the Pallava dynasty, the shore temple is the symbol of architectural masterpieces.
-Declared as the UNESCO heritage site.
+Built-in the 7th century during the Pallava dynasty, the shore temple is the symbol of architectural masterpieces.
+It is declared as the UNESCO heritage site.

-The shore temples are mainly rock cut-out and monolithic in nature.
-The exquisite designs and the intricate details on the temple walls were quite eye-arresting.
-Overlooking the Bay of Bengal, the shore temple is surrounded by a garden and few scattered ruins and it overlooks the Bay of Bengal.
+The shore temples are mainly rocked cut-out and monolithic in nature.
+In addition, the exquisite designs and the intricate details on the temple walls were quite eye-arresting.
+The shore temple is surrounded by a garden and a few scattered ruins and it overlooks the Bay of Bengal.

-It is said to be an extract from the Mahabharata where the detailed carvings depict as to how Arjuna performed severe austerities in order to obtain Lord Shiva’s weapon.
+It is said to be an extract from the Mahabharata where the detailed carvings depict how Arjuna performed severe austerities in order to obtain Lord Shiva’s weapon.

-It is also called the ‘Descent of Ganges’ that narrates the saga of Bhagiratha, who performed austerities in order to bring Goddess Ganga down to earth.
+It is also called the ‘Descent of the Ganges’ that narrates the saga of Bhagiratha, who performed austerities in order to bring Goddess Ganga down to earth.
 The height of the Arjuna’s Penance is at 43 feet and length around 96 feet.
 It is impossible to capture it in one frame.

-Another must visit place in Mahabalipuram is Pancha Rathas.
+Another must-visit place in Mahabalipuram is Pancha Rathas.
 It lies at the southern end of Mahabalipuram and is a complex of five chariots, carved in a Dravidian architectural style.
 The five chariots are named after the Pandavasas, ‘Dharmaraja Ratha’, ‘Bhima Ratha’, ‘Arjuna Ratha’, ‘Nakula Sahadeva Ratha’, and ‘Draupadi Ratha’ from the ‘Mahabharata’ saga.
 The architectural complex is listed under UNESCO heritage sites.

 The ban on the lighthouse was lifted in 2011 which allows the flocking tourists to see one of the oldest lighthouses.
 It was commissioned in 1887.
-Interestingly, Pallava King Mahendra Pallava, built India’s oldest lighthouse around 640 AD, which stands next to the modern lighthouse in Mahabalipuram.
+Interestingly, Pallava King Mahendra Pallava built India’s oldest lighthouse around 640 AD, which stands next to the modern lighthouse in Mahabalipuram.

 Whenever you are in Mahabalipuram, don’t miss the catamaran ride to see the submerged shore temple.
 The early morning boat ride on the sea with dancing waves and the rising sun was one of the most thrilling experiences I had there.
 It was due to the Tsunami, the shore temples got submerged into the sea, so it’s rare to spot the tip of the temple, hardly visible in the sea.
 But more than anything, the boat ride with the sound of waves and the golden hue on the face makes it worth taking the ride early in the morning.